THE FRAMEWORK FOR EVIDENCE

 Evidence that enables us to believe in God must

 Firstly I want to make it clear that real Christian faith is not

 faith’ is almost guaranteed to fail when it is eventually put to

 major life disaster (i.e. when it is most needed).
 As I have written in the article “How to believe in God”, just like me, you should find sound evidence of God’s

 presence, on which to base your own faith and belief, if you know where

 to look.
 It is the aim of this website to provide you with guidance in

 And in the intro to “How to believe in God” I used the term “genuine evidence”, when referring to proving God’s

 existence?
-What do I mean by that?
+What did I mean by that?
 Well, for someone of my professional background, definitions for demonstrating proof through evidence inevitably include words

 like “valid”, “relevant” and “sufficient”.